Variable Friction Shoe for Stroke

 The trial does not specify that you need to stop your current medications, but it requires that there be no expected change in medications for at least 3 months.
 This suggests you should continue your current medications without changes.

-Is the Variable Friction Shoe safe for humans?
+What prior data suggests that the Variable Friction Shoe is safe for foot drop therapy?

 Arun Jayaraman, PT, PhD